Coco Lee: International collaborations and English debut: 1998–2005

-From Lee's next album, Sunny Day, the track "Colors of the World" was used for the opening of the 1998 FIFA World Cup, and "The Answer" (答案) was featured in the Chinese movie Bishonen.
+From Lee's next album, Sunny Day Feelin' Good, the track "Colors of the World" was used for the opening of the 1998 FIFA World Cup, and "The Answer" (答案) was featured in the Chinese movie Bishonen.
 In 1998, Lee was hired by Walt Disney Pictures to sing the theme song "Reflection" (自己; translation: "myself") and voice Fa Mulan in the Mandarin version of Mulan (花木蘭).
 The same year, she sang "Missing You in 365 Days" (zh), one of the theme songs of the film Lotus Lantern, the first commercial animated feature film in mainland China.

-CoCo Lee and Chien Yao on "Weekend Commander/周末霸王" at Channel V, 1998.
+Lee and Chien Yao on "Happy 9/歡樂龍虎榜" at CTS, 1998.

 In August 1998, Lee performed in Taiwan to an audience of more than 50,000 fans.
 The next year, she performed in a "Michael Jackson and friends" charity concert and later released the Mandarin album From Today Till Forever.
 Later that year, under 550 Music, she released her first English album of original songs, titled Just No Other Way, which included the hit "Do You Want My Love".
 The song reached No. 4 on the US Billboard Hot Dance Breakouts chart in December, making Lee the first Chinese singer to break into the American market.
 Her love song "Before I Fall in Love" was included in the soundtrack to the movie Runaway Bride.
 She also recorded the duet "Can't Get Over" with Kelly Price.
-Lee recorded the charity singles "We Meet the Future" and "Hand in Hand" for SARS with other artists, including Wang Leehom, Stefanie Sun, Elva Hsiao, and Jolin Tsai.
 In Asia, she released the Mandarin album True Lover You & Me.
 By 2000, she had released 20 albums in Asia and sold 7.5 million copies of her records on that continent.